Episode 105: The Wall of Work

 Weirdly, it seems like the world has LSAT fever.
 Nathan and Ben are swamped with tutoring and other coursework as more and more folks are opting to take the September LSAT.
-Still, they find time to discuss Nate’s latest Netflix obsession (we want to know what you think about it, too), Kourtney Kardashian’s legal career aspirations, and answer a couple LSAT-related emails.
+Still, they find time to discuss Nate’s latest Netflix obsession (we want to know what you think about it, too), Kourtney Kardashian’s legal career aspirations, and answer a couple of LSAT-related emails.

 08:53 – Emails 1 & 2—Cal wants to know why the hell the guys recommend reading the passage before the question prompt during Logical Reasoning questions.
 Won’t that help frame how one reads said passage?
 And he wants to know why the guys haven’t talked about this topic before.
-Well guess what, Cal.
+Well, guess what, Cal.
 They totally have.
 Like, a lot.
 But we like your question anyway.

 Similarly, Grant, The Man Who Must Be On Stage, writes to defend reading the stem first.
-He fervently believes that reading the question first is a much more efficient than simply reading the passage first
+He fervently believes that reading the question first is much more efficient than simply reading the passage first

 The guys go on to dismantle (like, totally crush) Grant’s arguments, and go deep on how they approach LR.
 Ben describes why he thinks LR can be a section where you can get every question right.
 Nathan points out why Cal’s and Grant’s arguments are exactly the reason why LR is more difficult when you read the stem first.
 Both guys share observations they’ve dialed in over years of teaching.